Two Unique Fellowships

 Does the Burke Fellowship allow for a subaward?

 Yes, a subaward is allowed.
 The amount of the subaward must not be greater than 50% of the full award amount.

-The application portal for the 2020 Burke Fellowship Cohort has CLOSED.
-Applicants will be notified in Spring 2020 if they are invited to proceed to stage 2, submission of a full proposal.
+The application portal for the 2021 Burke Fellowship Cohort will open on December 15th 2020.
+Applicants will be notified in February 2021 if they are invited to proceed to stage 2, submission of a full proposal.

 The letter of intent should:

 1) include a 1-paragraph abstract of the proposed project.

 2) highlight the innovative or interdisciplinary elements of the proposed project.